Search

 Shawnee Lookout Park in North Bend offers a look back to what our area was like during the time of the Native Americans.
 The park offers spectacular views of the Ohio River and Great Miami River valleys.
 Recent archaeological discoveries indicate that this site could be the largest continuously occupied hilltop Native American site in the United States, going back 14,000 years.

-Boldface Park , in Sedamsville, was named after Chief Boldface, a Miami chief.
+Boldface Park , in Sedamsville, was named after Chief Boldface.
 Little seems to be known about him.
 Even his demise is in dispute.
 One story states that in 1790 Jacob Wetzel was hunting in the area when he came upon Chief Boldface.
 A fierce fight ensued and at the end of it the Chief lay dead.
 Another version states that Chief Boldface was killed in 1790 in a massacre.
 Whatever version is correct, it is a testament to the importance of the Native Americans that Price Hill was originally named Boldface Hill.

 Like all of Greater Cincinnati, Price Hill was once part of the Symmes Purchase.
 John Cleves Symmes, a congressman from New Jersey, heard about the virgin land along the Ohio River from Ben Stites, who passed through the area while trying to recover stolen horses.
 Symmes immediately bought a million acres at sixty-nine cents per acre.
 He ran ads in newspapers, praising the virtues and glories of the Ohio land.
 Stites was rewarded with a grant of ten thousand acres, He built a small settlement in 1788 near what is now Lunken Airport.
 He called the settlement Columbia, and the new settlers tore apart their rafts to build temporary shelters.